-G.) Regional Tax Number: If you as an individual or subcommittee need the tax number, then you need to get the regional treasurer the information of the company you are doing business with, give the company the information on our treasurer.
+G.) Regional Tax Number: If you as an individual or subcommittee need the tax number, then you need to get the regional Treasurer the information of the company you are doing business with, give the company the information on our Treasurer.
 They can then contact one another and we are sure the tax number is being used properly.

-H.) Federal and State Taxes: Federal income taxes are to be filed (Form 990) by the MAY RSC if required under IRS regulations.
-It is the treasurer’s responsibility to file or have the TBR Regional income tax filed by a professional.
-Also, a quarterly sales tax report is required to be prepared and filed with the state comptroller.
+H.) Federal and State Taxes: Federal income taxes are to be filed (Form 990) by the May RSC, if required under IRS regulations.
+It is the Treasurer’s responsibility to file or have the TBR Regional income tax filed by a professional.
+Also, a quarterly sales tax report is required to be prepared and filed with the Texas Sate Comptroller.

-II.
-Distribution of Funds into Accounts
+Distribution of Funds

 A.) Accounts: The treasury will be divided into separate accounts as approved by the RSC.
 Each account will be reported to the RSC separately, although all funds will be held in a single bank account.

 1.)
 A Prudent Reserve equal to one calendar quarter of the RSC fixed expenses (or $1500.00) will be maintained by the Treasurer.
 This amount will be reviewed by the Administrative Committee on a yearly basis.
-This reserve cannot be used or changed without a 2/3 majority vote of the RSC.
+This reserve cannot be used or changed without a consensus of the RSC.

 2).
 A WSC Travel Reserve of $3000.00 will be maintained by the Treasurer.
 Travel Reserve money is to be used for RD and RDA travel and expenses to World Service Conference meetings, and for RD and RDA travel and expenses to the SZF or other authorized events.